 Western honeysuckle vines (Lonicera ciliosa) are evergreen flowering vines that are also known as orange honeysuckle and trumpet honeysuckle.
-These honeysuckle vines climb up some 33 feet (10 m.) and decorate the garden with sweet-smelling orange blossoms.
+These honeysuckle vines climb up some 33 feet (10 m.) and decorate the garden with sweet smelling, orange blossoms.
 Read on for information about these vines including tips on how to grow orange honeysuckle.

 What is Western Honeysuckle?

 Gardeners, on the other hand, appreciate the way these vines twine their way up fences and trellises or ramble over trees.
-They provide year-round greenery as well as brilliant flowers
+They provide year-round greenery as well as brilliant flowers in season.

 Western honeysuckle vines bloom in late spring.
 The orange-red flowers hang in clusters at the tip of branches.
 True to their common name, the flowers look like narrow trumpets.
 These develop into orange-red fruit that wild birds appreciate.